Apostles’ Creed

 —————————————

-Truth #11: the holy catholic church, the communion of Saints,
+Truth #11: the holy local church, the communion of Saints,

 We believe that the church is the body of Christ here on earth, a place for fellowship, and where believers can carry out Christ work through the power of the Holy Spirit.
 Too often, people think that church is a building somewhere down the street.
 But in the true bible sense the church includes born again people all around the world, in whom the lord dwells.